-The suit of cups is one of the minor arcana suits, and it belongs to the element of water.
+The suit of cups is one of the minor arcana suits and belongs to the element of water.

 Suit of Cups Tarot Card Meanings